TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab4/README.md

 ## Edit main function
 The last thing to do is to complete the fahrenheit converter program by linking each function.
 In order to do it, we need to edit the `main()` function.
 The below of ` # ===Modify codes below=================` is the `main` function, write the code according to the instructions below.

-*** 여까지

-1. Call the function of `input_celsius_value()` and save the result value in `celsius_value` variable.
+1. Call function `input_celsius_value()` and save the result value in variable `celsius_value` .
-2. Call `convert_celsius_fahrenheit()` function by entering `celsius_value` to convert_celsius_fahrenheit function and save the result value to variable `fahrenheit_value`.
+2. Call `convert_celsius_fahrenheit()` function using variable `celsius_value` as parameter.
+Convert temperature and save the retuned value to variable `fahrenheit_value`.
-3. Call print_fahrenheit_value function by entering celsius_value and fahrenheit_value to print_fahrenheit_value function.
+3. Call function`print_fahrenheit_value` using two variables  `celsius_value` and `fahrenheit_value`  as parameter.

-  It is very simple but it may be complicated as you are not accustomed of using the vocabulary.
-We can make functions but there are also a lot of functions provided by python such as `print` or `input`.
+It is very simple but somewhat complicated as you are not accustomed with using those vocabulary.
+We can compose functions but there are a lot of functions provided by python such as `print` or `input`.
 We call those functions as built-in functions.
 See the code below.

 ```python
 abc = input("What's Your Name? ")
 print(abc)
 ```
-The above code can be described as below according to the writing instructions of `main` function.
+If we decribe above code as `main` function writing instruction style, it must be:

 1. Call input function by entering "What's Your Name? " as the entering value for input function and save the result in abc variable.
 2. Call print function by entering abc in print function.

-If you have listened well in class, you would understand without difficulty.
-And use Slack if you have any questions.
+If you have listened well in class, you would understand without any difficulty.
+And use LINE if you have any questions.

 ## Print the result
-You can see the result as below by executing `python fahrenheit_converter.py` after completing your code.
-Well, the program can be implemented after completing all the necessary entering values by users.
+You can see the result by executing `python fahrenheit_converter.py` after completing your code.
+Of course, it is necessary to enter value by users.

 ```bash
 This program is a converter which converts Celsius to Fahrenheit.